dalikewara/ayapingping-go/README.md

 - The **Domain** represents your primary business model or entity
 - Define your main object models or properties for your business here, including database models, DTOs (Data Transfer Objects), etc
 - Keep this package as straightforward as possible.
 Avoid including any code that is not directly related to the model itself
-- If a **Feature** imports anything from this location, and you want the **Feature** to be accessible through the `addFeature` command without the risk of missing package errors, **DON'T FORGET** to include them in the `features/yourFeature/dependency.yaml` file
+- If a **Feature** imports anything from this location, and you want the **Feature** to be accessible through the `importFeature` command without the risk of missing package errors, **DON'T FORGET** to include them in the `features/yourFeature/dependency.json` file

 ### features

 - A **Feature** encapsulates your main business feature, logic, or service
 - Here, you include everything necessary to ensure the proper functioning of the feature
+- Please prioritize **Feature-Driven Design**, ensuring that features can be easily adapted and seamlessly integrated and imported into different projects
 - Feel free to adopt your own style as long as it aligns with the core concept
-- If another **Feature** imports anything from this location (the current **Feature**), and you want the current **Feature** to be accessible through the `addFeature` command without the risk of missing package errors, **DON'T FORGET** to include them in the `dependency.yaml` file
+- If another **Feature** imports anything from this location (the current **Feature**), and you want the current **Feature** to be accessible through the `importFeature` command without the risk of missing package errors, **DON'T FORGET** to include them in the `dependency.json` file
 - A standard **Feature** comprises the following parts: `commons`, `delivery`, `repositories`, and `usecases`
   - **repositories**
     - Handles communication with external data resources like databases, cloud services, or external services